Adi3339/2D-IMU-orientation-Estimation--Kalman-vs-EKF/README.md

 ## Experiments & Results:
 1. Static Test (8 min)
-Goal: Evaluate drift and stability
+Goal: Evaluate drift and stability.
-Kalman: stable, no drift
+Kalman: stable, no drift.
-EKF: stable, slightly closer to MATLAB imufilter
+EKF: stable, slightly closer to MATLAB imufilter.

    Conclusion: Both filters perform well under static conditions.

 2. Extreme Orientations
-Goal: Test behavior under large roll/pitch angles
+Goal: Test behavior under large roll/pitch angles.
-Both filters closely match imufilter
+Both filters closely match imufilter.
-Correctly detect reverse-flat (~180° roll)
+Correctly detect reverse-flat (~180° roll).
-Instability observed at pitch ≈ ±90°
+Instability observed at pitch ≈ ±90°.
 Note:
 At ±90° pitch, Euler angles become singular (gimbal lock).
 Roll and yaw are no longer independent, so instability is expected across all methods.

 3. Dynamic Motion & Free Fall
-Goal: Evaluate robustness under acceleration and unobservable conditions
+Goal: Evaluate robustness under acceleration and unobservable conditions.
-Kalman: tracks motion well, behaves like gyro integration when accel is unreliable
+Kalman: tracks motion well, behaves like gyro integration when accel is unreliable.
-EKF: matches imufilter, but sensitive to Q tuning (noise vs. bias tradeoff)
+EKF: matches imufilter, but sensitive to Q tuning (noise vs. bias tradeoff).
-imufilter: conservative, rejects accel when invalid *Note- for more detailed explainations and plots refer to results/
+imufilter: conservative, rejects accel when invalid.
+*Note- for more detailed explainations and plots refer to results/

    Observation:
  During strong acceleration or free fall, gravity cannot be isolated from accelerometer data: a_measured = g + a_linear
  - Tilt becomes unobservable
  - All filters degrade

 ## Conclusions
-# For 2D tilt only, the Kalman filter is the best practical choice
+ For 2D tilt only, the Kalman filter is the best practical choice
 - Much simpler
 - Robust
 - Covers ground truth extremely well
 - Less sensitive to tuning than EKF

-# The EKF is mathematically correct but not worth the complexity for 2D
+ The EKF is mathematically correct but not worth the complexity for 2D
 - More sensitive and noisy
 - Underestimates angles unless tuned aggressively

-# Euler angles break at pitch = ±90°
+ Euler angles break at pitch = ±90°
 - Roll becomes undefined
 - This is a representation problem, not a filter problem.
 Quaternion solve this problem

-# Linear acceleration & free fall showcase the limits of acc + gyro
+ Linear acceleration & free fall showcase the limits of acc + gyro
 - Gravity direction becomes unobservable
 - Filters diverge
 - imufilter is conservative by design

-## Tools used-
+## Tools used
 1. Matlab
 2. Matlab Mobile App